herebefrogs/gamejam-boilerplate/README.md

 ------------------------------
 The build script starts by wiping clean the `dist` directory.
 That's where the game will be served from during development, and where the game's optimized ZIP will be saved for gamejam submission.

-Next, it builds the JS code with `Rollup` & `Terser`. `Rollup` will follow all the JS import/require and inline them into a single IIFE.
-Any unused function will be removed by `Rollup`'s tree-shaking. `Terser` will then optimize the code for size.
-My custom `rollup-plugin-datauri` will inline any image referenced by the code as a Data URI, again to optimize for a lower number of files.
+Next, it builds the JS code with `esbuild` & `terser`. `esbuild` will follow all the JS import/require and inline them into a single IIFE.
+Any unused function will be removed by `esbuild`'s tree-shaking.
+WebP images will be automatically embedded as Base64-encoded data URLs, reducing the number of files.
+The resulting code bundle will be piped into `terser` which will then optimize the bundle for size.
 During development, sourcemaps will be enabled.

 This is where things diverge a bit:
 - During development:
-  -  `Rollup` will watch for JS changes and rebuild the JS code into the `dist` directory.
+  -  `esbuild` will watch for JS changes and rebuild the JS bundle into the `dist` directory.
-  - `Chodikar` will watch for images changes in the `src` directory and call `Rollup` again (since the new images need to be inlined in the JS code).
+  - `Chodikar` will watch for images changes in the `src` directory and call `esbuild` again (since the new images need to be inlined in the JS bundle).
   - `BrowserSync` will serve the JS file from the `dist` directory and `index.html` from the `src` directory on localhost over SSL (useful for A-Frame development).
 Any changes to the `dist` directory or `index.html` will livereload the new version of the game in your browser.
 - For gamejam submission:
   - `html-inline` will inline any CSS or JS files referenced by a `src` attribute into `index.html` .
-  - `html-minifier` will then optimize the inlined CSS and HTML markup.- At this point, all your game assets is a single file, which will then be zipped.
+  - `html-minifier` will then optimize the inlined CSS and HTML markup.
+  - At this point, all your game assets are in a single file, `index.html`,which will then be zipped.
-  - The resulting ZIP is futher optimzed by `AdvZIP` (part of the AdvanceComp suite, must be installed separately).
+  - The resulting ZIP is futher optimzed by `AdvZIP` (part of the AdvanceComp suite).
   - Finally, a small report will tell you how big the ZIP is and what's your size budget left if you're participating to JS13KGAMES.